 David Barron is an English film producer who was involved with the production of six out of eight Harry Potter films.
-Barron has had different roles in the film industry such as location manager, assistant director, production manager, and production supervisor.
-Barron began his career with commercials before moving on to producing television and film.
+David has had different roles in the film industry such as location manager, assistant director, production manager, and production supervisor.
+David began his career with commercials before moving on to producing television and film.

 - “Harry Potter” cast and crew sum up the franchise in two words - In this new video from Yahoo!
 Movies, some of the cast and crew are asked to sum up the Harry Potter film franchise in two words.